AdamSobieski/Nifty/OVERVIEW.md

 }
 ```

-or, for a ternary example:
+or, for an n-ary, in this case ternary, example:

 ```
 PREFIX example: <http://example.com/>